starling-browser/starling-regexp/README.md

 ## What it supports

-- All eight ES2024 flags: `g i m s u v y d`
+- All eight ECMAScript 2024 flags: `g i m s u v y d`
-- Named captures, including the ES2025 same-name-across-alternatives rule
+- Named captures, including the ECMAScript 2025 same-name-across-alternatives rule
 - Backreferences (numeric and `\k<name>`), with forward references
 - Lookahead and lookbehind, positive and negative
 - `\p{...}` and `\P{...}` for the supported property whitelist